unionai-oss/pandera/docs/source/schema_models.rst

 :ref:`_dataframe schema transformations`, which you can leverage by overriding your Schema Model's :func:`~pandera.model.SchemaModel.to_schema` method.

-Schema Models are for the most part just a proxy for the Data Frame Schema API -- calling :func:`~pandera.model.SchemaModel.validate` will just redirect to the validate method of the Data Frame Schema's :class:`~pandera.schemas.DataFrameSchema.validate` returned by `to_schema`.
+Schema Models are for the most part just a proxy for the ``DataFrameSchema`` API; calling :func:`~pandera.model.SchemaModel.validate` will just redirect to the validate method of the Data Frame Schema's :class:`~pandera.schemas.DataFrameSchema.validate` returned by `to_schema`.
 As such, any updates to the schema that took place in there will propagate